sumanb007/kubernetes/sample-project/README.md

 Wait for the pods to be ready.

-### 3.2.
-Configure the IP address pool for MetalLB
+### Configure the IP address pool for MetalLB
+Kubernetes on-premises setups or on unsupported cloud providers can’t assign an external IP automatically for LoadBalancer services.
+As we running Kubernetes on a bare-metal setup and it won’t automatically assign an external IP so we install MetalLB.

 We need to provide a range of IP addresses that are available in the local network and not in use by DHCP.
 That is, 192.168.1.200-192.168.1.220.